-Most likely, yes they will.
+Does a DUI transfer from state to state?
+Most likely, yes it will.
 Sometimes things fall through the cracks when government agencies are trying to co-ordinate out of state traffic matters but don’t bet on it.
 There are a couple of different ways the licensing state can find out about that North Carolina DWI or other driving related charges.
+So what states share DUI information?
+And how do they do it?
 In addition to the large compacts listed below, states can make agreements with other states to share license information.

 Driver’s License Compact states (DLC)